National Grid lights up with fourth consecutive Ofsted ‘outstanding’

 Inspectors also heard from apprentices who were positive about leaders’ investment in their training, wellbeing and accommodation while attending training.

-Apprentices “thoroughly” enjoy their training and are proud to work for the National Grid, the report said.
+Apprentices “thoroughly” enjoy their training and are proud to work for National Grid, the report said.
 Ofsted’s report added that the technical training makes them competent and safety-conscious professionals.

 “They learn to work well in teams and communicate clearly, even in high-risk situations,” inspectors noted.